The whole point of warming up your email account is to build or repair its sender reputation so your messages reach the inbox.

 If you’re sending warm-up emails to unverified, inactive, or low-quality addresses, you’re doing more harm than good.

-Your emails may bounce, go unopened, or get flagged as spam, etc., all this will damage your sender reputation.
+Your emails may bounce, go unopened, or get flagged as spam, etc., and all this will damage your sender reputation.

-The Fix I Suggest: Send your warm up emails to people you know well and ask them to:
+The Fix I Suggest: Send your warm-up emails to people you know well and ask them to:

 - Open your emails as soon as they land in their inbox.